emathew11/SMILES-MS-Project/README.md

 ## Objective

 This project aims to generate SMILES (Simplified Molecular Input Line Entry System) representations from mass spectrometry (MS) data using machine learning techniques.
-I primarily contributed to the autoencoder architecture.

 I primarily contributed to the autoencoder architecture in `SMILES_AutoEncoder.ipynb`.